-As a network of more than 150 torture rehabilitation centres in over 70 countries, the IRCT is the world’s largest membership-based civil society organisation specialised in the field of torture rehabilitation.
+As a network of over 160 torture rehabilitation centres in 76 countries, the IRCT is the world’s largest membership-based civil society organisation specialised in the field of torture rehabilitation.

 The work of the IRCT provides context to health-based rehabilitation within all pillars of the global fight against torture: prevention, accountability and reparation.

 Together our movement is effective in fighting torture across the globe.
 The core strength of the movement stems from a triad of values: Solidarity, Equality and Democracy.

 Our key distinctive feature is a holistic health-based approach to torture rehabilitation.
 In addition, we define ourselves as private, non-partisan, and not-for-profit, as well as being governed by democratic structures.

 Our diverse membership shares three common characteristics; each member is a legally independent organisation that is rooted in civil society and each provides rehabilitation services to at least 50 torture victims annually.
 All of our members are committed to the global movement, and its mission to further the right to rehabilitation of every torture victim.